1.1. Contact organisation

 12.3.
 Completeness

 Data on all mandatory variables is being transmitted.
-With regard to adjustments for the residency principle in Tables B and D, these are being provided for the period 2016-2020 and are coherent with reporting under PEFA.
+With regard to adjustments for the residency principle in Tables B and D, these are being provided for the period 2016-2022 and are coherent with reporting under PEFA.
 In tables from A to G data is reported from 2000 onward.
-In Table I the complete dataset is available from 2008 onward.
+In Table I data is available for the period 2008-2022.

 12.3.1.
 Data completeness - rate